 Today’s workplaces are more diverse than ever.
 While diversity has many advantages, it can be a challenge to align different communication styles in a business environment.
 As we’ve seen, these four business communication styles are vastly different, and each values a different approach.

-There will be a considerable difference between a project proposal written by an analytical communicator and a personal communicator, and likewise, an intuitive or functional communicator will absorb (or not) communications in different ways.
-This disparity in how plans are communicated can lead to misunderstandings, miscommunication, stalled projects and missed opportunities.
+There will be a considerable difference between a project proposal written by an analytical communicator and a personal communicator.
+And likewise, an intuitive or functional communicator will absorb (or not) communications in different ways.
+This disparity in how we communicate plans can lead to misunderstandings, miscommunication, stalled projects and missed opportunities.

-An analytical communicator will find fault with intuitive communicators for their lack of detail; intuitive communicators will tune out of functional communications with their granular focus; functional communicators will dismiss personal communications as overly emotional; and personal communicators can be put off by an analytical communicator’s focus on data and not people.
+An analytical communicator will find fault with intuitive communicators for their lack of detail.
+Intuitive communicators will tune out of functional communications with their granular focus.
+Functional communicators will dismiss personal communications as overly emotional.
+Personal communicators can be put off by an analytical communicator’s focus on data and not people.

 What is plain language?

 In 2010, then US President Barack Obama noted the importance of plain language.
 He signed the Plain Language Act, which requires all public institutions in the US to produce their documents in plain language.
-The Act was developed to ensure that everyone could understand any government communications they received.
+The Act ensures that everyone can understand any government communications they receive.

-Plain language is not about dumbing down the message, it’s about ensuring the message is understood by everyone who reads it.
+Plain language is not about dumbing down the message.
+It’s about ensuring everyone who reads the message understands it.
 In the case of plain language, simple does not mean simplistic, it means clarity.
-By eliminating jargon and complex or emotive words, focusing on one idea per paragraph, and shortening sentence length, your communication becomes clear and more accessible to a wider group of people.
+Plain language means eliminating jargon and complex words, focusing on one idea per paragraph, and shortening sentence length.
+Doing this results in your communication becoming clear and more accessible to a wider group of people.

 What is the role of plain language in aligning business communication?